How do you go live?

 - Android: If you are using headphones and expect to hear the alert sounds on the stream: that will not work, Android doesn’t support capturing the internal audio.
 Only what is being captured via the microphone can end up on the stream.

-Why no alerts on screen capture
+Why aren't alerts on screen capture?

 - Were the alerts set as “Show on Preview” and user expects to see them while outside our app?